Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 Skip Harmful Chemicals

 Last but not least, another effective way to keep your indoor air clean is to skip the use of harmful chemicals.
-Look for household products that say “Safer Choice Standard” on the label.
+Look for household products that say “Safer Choice Standard”Opens in a new tab. on the label.
 This standard — which was developed by the EPA — designates the lowest-hazard ingredients for each type of product.

 Cleaning supplies and other common household products with this label have been found to contain the “safest possible” ingredients while maintaining their effectiveness.
 When you choose these cleaning products, you won’t have to worry about toxic chemicals making their way into your home.